UTDNebula/nebula-api/README.md

 This project uses the MIT License.

-Please visit our [Discord](https://discord.utdnebula.com) and talk to us if you'd like to contribute!
-Don't be afraid to ask for help!
+Please visit our [Developer Wiki](docs/Home.md) to get started!

+## Community & Support

+Have questions, suggestions, or want to contribute?
+Reach out on our [Discord](https://discord.utdnebula.com)!